 WLA's academic philosophy is based upon The Core Knowledge Sequence developed by The Core Knowledge Foundation.
 The Core Knowledge Sequence is defined as "a detailed outline of specific content and skills to be taught in language arts, history, geography, mathematics, science, and the fine arts.
-As the core of a school's curriculum, it provides a coherent, content specific foundation of learning, while allowing flexibility to meet local needs," according to its website.
-The Core Knowledge Sequence is the result of research into the content and structure of the highest performing elementary school systems around the world, as well as extensive consensus building among diverse groups and interests, including parents, teachers, scientists, professional curriculum organizations, and experts from The Core Knowledge Advisory Board on Multicultural Traditions.
-The Core Knowledge Sequence is recognized as an effective wholeschool model, being one of the 33 whole-school models recognized by the U.S. Education Department as high quality and determined to be effective through research.
+As the core of a school's curriculum, it provides a coherent, content specific foundation of learning, while allowing flexibility to meet local needs."
+(Core Knowledge website) The Core Knowledge Sequence is the result of research into the content and structure of the highest performing elementary school systems around the world, as well as extensive consensus building among diverse groups and interests, including parents, teachers, scientists, professional curriculum organizations, and experts from The Core Knowledge Advisory Board on Multicultural Traditions.
+The Core Knowledge Sequence is recognized as an effective whole school model, being one of the 33 whole-school models recognized by the U.S. Education Department as high quality and determined to be effective through research.

-WLA's educational program include the Words Their Way program and Fountas and Pinnell.
-Saxon Mathematics is the primary math curriculum.
+WLA's educational program also includes "Words Their Way" program, "Fountas and Pinnell", and Saxon Math.
 In 2009, an independent study of students in grade K-3 found that students who had used the Saxon Math curriculum made statistically significant gains in math as compared to the national average.
 Using different methods have further our goal to address the varied learning styles and strengths of students at WLA.
 Saxon curriculum is a strong core subject program that fully support and implement Core Knowledge.

-WLA's curriculum includes language arts (reading, writing, grammar and usage, drama, poetry, fiction, nonfiction, speeches, sayings, and phrases), world and American history, geography, Woodbury Leadership Academy Annual Report 2014-2015 9 science (life, earth, and physical), mathematics, visual arts, and music.
-The Core Knowledge Sequence is supported by specific curricular resources and programs including the Words Their Way Program, Fountas & Pinnell, and Saxon Math.
+WLA's curriculum includes language arts (reading, writing, grammar and usage, drama, poetry, fiction, nonfiction, speeches, sayings, and phrases), world and American history, geography, science (life, earth, and physical), mathematics, visual arts, and music.
+The Core Knowledge Sequence is supported by specific curricular resources.

 Required activities include a school-wide Science Fair, Festival of Nations, and a Living Museum focusing on world explorers in the upper grades, as well as extra-curricular activities such as Math Masters, Academic Triathlon, and spelling bees.
 WLA is a data-driven institution committed to rigorous and ambitious state and national test standards.
 As a data-driven organization, our school's approach to assessment is fully aligned with the goals and objectives of the NWEA MAP.
 WLA has an accountability plan that includes goals based on the Minnesota Comprehensive Assessment, and for special needs students, the Minnesota Comprehensive Assessment - Modified, as well as Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP).
 Students attending WLA are assessed in each of the core academic skill areas using a range of valid and reliable methods, including, but not limited to, formative and summative assessments, criterion reference tests and assessments, homework, teacher observations, student project presentations, oral reports and standardized tests.
 Assessment data will be used throughout the educational process to inform and assist students, parents, teachers, and administrators.
 Assessment data is used immediately in the classroom through differentiated instruction to ensure that each student is being taught at his or her level.
 Scores are used, along with additional comparative data, to place students at appropriate levels in math and language arts.